KarolSliwka/Baking_Master/README.md

 *   <a href="https://www.invisionapp.com">InvisionApp</a>
 *   <a href="https://blog.sfceurope.com/famous-pastry-chefs-from-around-the-world">Landing page chef's information and images</a>
 *   <a href="https://unsplash.com">Carousel photos</a>
+*   <a href="https://www.bbcgoodfood.com">BBCGoodFood.com</a> - Few recipes including images were used to create basic recipe database.

 ## Contact
 If you've got any questions please contact me via email: <a href="mailto:contact@karolsliwka.com">contact@karolsliwka.com</a>